Moddable-OpenSource/moddable/documentation/base/base.md

 ## class Time

 The Time module provides time functions and a tick counter.
-At this writing, the Time class is only implemented for ESP8266 devices.

 	import Time from "time";